top of page

 While the average person suffering from low back pain is probably not going to see the codes generated by their healthcare visit, gathering this information will ultimately benefit those suffering with the condition.

-The more the community can learn about the causes of low back pain and how to diagnose the condition, the better we can see which treatments are the most effective and learn how to prevent the condition in the first place.
+The more we can learn about the causes of low back pain and how to diagnose the condition, the better we can see which treatments are the most effective and maybe even learn how to prevent the condition in the first place.
 It has been said that prevention is better than cure, and those who suffer with their backs would surely agree with that statement.

 So, next time you experience low back pain, while it might feel like going to your doctor doesn't have much of an impact, you can feel good that you are contributing to the wealth of knowledge about the condition and that you are contributing to research and future results.

 bottom of page